matushorvath/vm8086/docs/notes.md

 - Make sure makefiles display and delete output files when compilation fails.
 - All generated tables should be changed to avoid multiplying the input number by N
+- https://wiki.osdev.org/APM APM for poweroff, FreeDOS should support it

 VM:
 - nmi_mask_reg